Jeff Berger's Original St. Maarten / St. Martin Information Center - The Largest, Most Complete Guide to "Everything St. Maarten / St. Martin"

 Shopping here focuses on a few locations:

 - Front Street, Philipsburg: This is where you'll find what's

 arguably the largest concentration of jewelers in the Caribbean --

 over two dozen.
 Deals are great because of volume; quality is generally

 excellent.
 We give away $25 Gift Cards for both Zhaveri Jewelers and

-Caribbean Gems to members of JMB Website Supporters; they're two of the
+Caribbean Gems to members of JMB Website Supporters as a member benefit (see the vouchers on the members-only Secret Website); they're two of the

 finest jewelers.
 Others that have a loyal following are DK Gems and